 For more information on our ‘off the shelf solutions’, see our Products page.

-Yes, from interior and chassis concepts, to powertrain and complete vehicles (such as the electric single seater race car with individual wheel motors (developed over 20 years before the first season of Formula E).
+Our motorsport services include the development of both concept and prototypes, from interior and chassis concepts, to powertrain and complete vehicles (such as the electric single seater race car with individual wheel motors (developed over 20 years before the first season of Formula E).

 For more information see our Concept Vehicle Design page.

 Yes, we specialise in the design and development of 3-phase, internal rotor, permanent magnet synchronous electric machines for both electric and hybrid vehicles.

 We have standard units available from 60 to 250 kW, or custom design options are also available.
 For more information see our Electric Motors page.